-If you're like Mackelmore, wanna pop some tags and have $20 in your pocket, then look no further than the West Burleigh Salvos who have a HUGE range of pre-loved threads.
-Imagine if every second-hand shop you’d ever been in combined to create one giant store, with a collection so good that you involuntarily screamed “yas, please!” each time you entered its doors.
-Well.
-This is it.
-Fusing new, old, fancy and fierce, this little oppy has something for everyone, making it well worthy of its place in the list of best op shops on the Gold Coast.
-And you’ll be supporting our local volunteers while you’re there, so give yourself a pat on the back, you’re not too bad kid.
+If you're looking to overhaul your entire wardrobe then look no further than the West Burleigh Salvos who have a huge range of pre-loved threads.
+Imagine if every second-hand shop you’d ever been in combined to create one giant store, with a collection so good you wanted to empty your wallet there.
+Well, this is it.
+Fusing new, old, fancy and fierce, this op shop has something for everyone, making it well worthy of its place in the list of best op shops on the Gold Coast.
+And you’ll be supporting our local volunteers while you’re there, so you can shop without the guilt.

 The Village Markets Rack Sale

 Consider yourself busy every first and third Sunday of the month for the next 20 years.
 Burleigh Heads State School is The Village Markets’ playground and the place to go when on the hunt for trendy, locally made threads.
-If you’re a mad keen op shopper, head along to the rack sale, held the first Sunday of each month, where you can pick up pre-loved indie outfits collected by our local fashionistas and look damn fine in the process.
+If you’re a mad keen op shopper, head along to the rack sale, now held at both of their markets, where you can pick up pre-loved indie outfits collected by our local fashionistas and look damn fine in the process.

 Hunt and Gather Vintage

-Hold the phone.
 Hunt and Gather have taken thrifting to a whole new level.
 After searching far and wide for only the best vintage homewares, furniture, fashion pieces and collectable items, these geniuses bring pre-loved treasures straight to your Facebook feed.
 Scroll through their online Facebook shop where all pieces are posted and new collections uploaded each Tuesday and Thursday night at 7pm.
-Simply comment “sold” under your chosen old world piece, DM the page and pick up from Currumbin Waters.
-There’s something simply charming about combining old school vintage with new school online shopping.
-And the added bonus?
-You can do it with a glass of wine in hand, too.
+Simply comment “sold” under your chosen old world piece, DM the page and pick up from their HQ at Mo's Desert Clubhouse.
+They also hold vintage markets with music and a coffee van every second month if you're the type of person that likes to try before they buy.

 Her Wardrobe Market

-Guys, stop looking.
-We’ve discovered the coolest eclectic furniture store on the Coast.
-Fall in love with mid-century Australian and European pieces and squeal like all of your birthdays have come at once.
-Feast your eyes on original and restored one-of-a-kind arrivals in store, worthy of a close up in an Antique’s Road Show montage.
-The legends at Found in Tugun jet set around the globe each quarter to bring you incredible antiques from all over the world.
-So, pick yourself up a statement piece for your house to make your friends think you’re one really cultured guy.
-Found can also restore any goods you already own and have loved on, hard.
+Step one foot inside this vintage store and you'll instantly fall in love with heir mid-century Australian and European pieces.
+And while it's not a thrift store, it's packed full of vintage gems so we had to include it in this list.
+The legends at Found in Tugun jet set around the globe each quarter to bring you incredible antiques from all over the world so you can pick yourself up a statement piece for your house.
+Found can also restore any goods you already own but need a little TLC.
 Abundant with groovy pre-loved gems, you’re bound to find a real treasure at Found.
-Warning: if you're looking for a bargain this is NOT a thrift shop!